Inaugural grants aim to address 'root cause' of Norwich's affordable housing crisis

 Partnership Executive Director Chelsea Ross said her group operates under the guiding principal that "housing is a human right" and noted Norwich is a city whose residents, especially immigrant and first-generation immigrants, face a significant lack of affordable housing choices.

-Michelle Montanyo, Partnership's director of communications and policy analysis, said the grant will fund resource fairs and enable the group to gather stories from affected residents, including young people, that will be recorded and publicized.
+Michelle Montano, Partnership's director of communications and policy analyst, said the grant will fund resource fairs and enable the group to gather stories from affected residents, including young people, that will be recorded and publicized.

 She said her group will take the information and lobby at the local, state and federal level for long-term sustainable changes through increases in funding and enacting laws.